drnsmith/drnsmith.github.io/content/projects/Project2/Project2.md

 	•	UMAP is fast and preserves more structure.

-# PART 6.
+# Part 6.
 Evaluating Clustering Performance – Coherence Score, Silhouette Score, and Davies-Bouldin Index

 After clustering recipes using K-Means, LDA, and the BERT-LDA Hybrid, we need to evaluate how well the clusters are formed.
 Clustering is an unsupervised learning technique, meaning *there are no predefined labels*, so evaluation is **challenging**.